-Exit level outcomes Assessment criteria A qualifying student is able to: A qualifying student is competent if: undertake research at the most advanced academic level culminating in the submission, assessment and acceptance of a high-level research capability is demonstrated, a significant and original academic contribution to enhancing knowledge and understanding of art and/or an aspect of visual culture is made, thesis. the ability to identify, address and manage ethical issues, and to advance processes of ethical decision-making is demonstrated, the ability to develop new methods, techniques, processes, systems, technologies or theories in original, creative and innovative ways appropriate to specialised and complex contexts is demonstrated, the submission satisfies peer review and merits publication / exposure in the public domain.
+Exit level outcomes Assessment criteria A qualifying student is able to: A qualifying student is competent if: undertake research at the most advanced academic level culminating in the submission, assessment and acceptance of a thesis.
+1.1. high-level research capability is demonstrated, 1.2. a significant and original academic contribution to enhancing knowledge and understanding of art and/or an aspect of visual culture is made, 1.3. the ability to identify, address and manage ethical triesis. issues, and to advance processes of ethical decision-making is demonstrated, the ability to develop new methods, techniques, processes, systems, technologies or theories in original, creative and innovative ways appropriate to specialised and complex contexts is demonstrated, the submission satisfies peer review and merits publication / exposure in the public domain.